junxit/us-congress-bills-111/metadata.md

 - 2009-09-14 — Mr. Sablan moved to suspend the rules and agree to the resolution, as amended.
 - 2009-09-14 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 698). (text: CR H9453)
 - 2009-09-14 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 698).(text: CR H9453)
+- 2009-09-15 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.